 That said, spider bites can and do happen.
 Some are completely harmless—causing just a bit of redness and swelling—and heal up after just a couple of days, while other venomous bites can cause serious complications, especially if you don’t see a doctor right away.

 But how can you know for sure if that bite you’re dealing with is from a spider—and a dangerous one, at that?
-We tapped a doctor and entomologists for tips on what to look for and rounded up Instagram photos (all reviewed by an expert) to give you an idea of what spider bites could look like.
+We tapped a doctor and entomologists for tips on what to look for and rounded up photos to give you an idea of what spider bites could look like.
 Here’s how to identify them, and what you should do if you’re unlucky enough to receive a bite.

 First, why do spiders bite?